smart48/larak8/README.md

 - nginx deployment
 - horizon deployment
 - workspace deployment
+- php worker

 - code volume
 - persistent volume container (pcv)

 - autoscaler
-- cron job with scheduler (multiple cronjobs)

 We still need to work on:

 1. Workspace to take care of `php artisan` tasks,
-2. PHP Worker for running supervisor for queue and scheduler - may not be needed
+2. PHP Worker for running supervisor for queue and scheduler
 3. rework the existing ones some more.